I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol-executecommandfile.md

 </dl>

 ## -returns
 <p>This method might also return error values, including error values caused by a failure to open the specified file.
-For more information, see <a href="debugger.hresult_values">Return Values</a>.</p><dl>
+For more information, see <a href="https://msdn.microsoft.com/713f3ee2-2f5b-415e-9908-90f5ae428b43">Return Values</a>.</p><dl>
 <dt><b>S_OK</b></dt>
 </dl><p>The method was successful.</p>